Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Experimental Results

-We also evaluate trained policies using our method but via partially centralized paradigm and compared its results with centralized learning, shown in Table.~\ref{tab:partially centralized table}.
-It turns out that partially centralized learning can achieve a relatively close performance to centralized learning in Water Filling task, but perform much worse in Tool Delivery task.
-This is potentially because good navigation in WF task mostly relies on local but not the other agents' observations, but multi-stage TD task requires more complex cooperation and observation sharing.
-Thus, partially centralized learning could be useful for cases where the observation sharing is less but option-dependency is more crucial, to reduce computational load.
+We evaluate performance of policies trained by fully and partially centralized learning, as shown in Table.~\ref{tab:partially centralized table}.
+It was found that partially centralized learning achieved relatively close performance to centralized learning in the Water Filling task, but performed significantly worse in the Tool Delivery task.
+This may be because in the Water Filling task, important task states such as the global water level can be effectively communicated between robots and encoded in their local observations, and thus having only local observations is sufficient for robots to navigate and search effectively.
+However, in the multi-stage Tool Delivery task, more complex cooperation and global observation sharing is necessary to obtain important task states for all agents.
+Therefore, using partially centralized learning is not sufficient for making good decisions based solely on local observations.
+Overall, partially centralized learning may be useful in cases where observation sharing is less critical but option-dependency is more important, as it can reduce computational load.